What Does Medicare Cover?10 minute read

 The CMS also says that Medicare is anticipated to account for 7.4 percent of this growth, largely due to an aging population, a factor that likely means more enrollments.
 That makes this federal health insurance program a “substantial contributor” to the spending increase over the next few years.

 But what types of medical expenses does Medicare cover as part of this upward health spending trend?
-The answer to this question depends on which part of Medicare is being referenced.
+The answer to this question depends on which part is being used for Medicare coverage.

 One of the most basic coverages provided under Medicare Part A is inpatient care in a hospital or rehabilitation facility.